Scarlet Lady: Debut

-The ship's debut and inaugural festivities were all impacted by the pandemic and the cruise line's subsequent suspension of operations.

-Scarlet Lady began by hosting media and travel industry representatives on stops in Dover and Liverpool before continuing her re-positioning voyage to North America.
-Virgin Voyages had prepared preview events in New York City, but cancelled them due to the pandemic, so the ship repositioned to Miami instead.

-Upon her arrival in Miami, Scarlet Lady was scheduled to perform two pre-inaugural voyages in late-March 2020.
+Amid the pandemic and the cruise industry's broader hiatus, the ship's debut schedule and inaugural festivities were significantly impacted.
+Following her delivery, Scarlet Lady began by hosting media and travel industry representatives on stops in Dover and Liverpool before continuing on her re-positioning voyage to the United States.
+Virgin had prepared preview events in New York City, but was forced to cancel them due to the pandemic so the ship sailed directly to Miami instead.
+Upon her arrival in Miami, Scarlet Lady had been scheduled to perform two pre-inaugural voyages in late-March 2020.
 Her first was scheduled from 26 to 29 March and her second from 29 March to 1 April.
-Both three-night sailings would embark from Miami and visit Virgin Voyages' new private island resort, The Beach Club at Bimini, located on the Bimini islands in the Bahamas.
+Both three-night sailings would embark from Miami and visit Virgin's new private island resort, The Beach Club at Bimini, located on the Bimini islands in the Bahamas.

-On 12 March 2020, Virgin Voyages had announced an initial postponement of the ship's inaugural season, with the pre-inaugural sailings which were slated to begin on 15 July 2020.
-However, these were cancelled in May 2020.

-Scarlet Lady was originally scheduled to sail her maiden voyage on 1 April 2020, visiting Key West and "The Beach Club" at Bimini, which was initially postponed in March 2020 to 7 August 2020.
-In May 2020, the cruise line announced that the ship would not begin operating until 16 October 2020.
+On 12 March 2020, Virgin announced an initial postponement of the ship's inaugural season, with the pre-inaugural sailings slated to begin on 15 July 2020, but these were cancelled in May 2020.
+She had also been scheduled to sail her maiden voyage on 1 April 2020, visiting Key West and Bimini, but this would later be postponed to 7 August 2020.
+Numerous debut timeframe adjustments for Scarlet Lady followed before Virgin decided to send the ship to Portsmouth, England to perform a limited summer 2021 season in the United Kingdom designed as a "preview"; from 6 August 2021, she operated six short sailings that varied between two and four nights-long and had enforced capacity restrictions for fully vaccinated British guests.

+In September 2021, Scarlet Lady sailed to New York for the ship's travel industry preview events that were initially curtailed in 2020 and on 6 October 2021, 18 months later than planned, Scarlet Lady set sail on her inaugural voyage from Miami for Nassau and Bimini.

 Deployments

 On 23 June 2015, Branson initially announced the first three ships in the fleet would be based at PortMiami for week-long, round-trip Caribbean itineraries, with the first ship beginning operations in 2020.
-In January 2019, Virgin Voyages released details of Scarlet Lady's itineraries, with revisions from earlier plans.
-She was now scheduled to sail shorter itineraries, performing four-to-five-night round-trip Caribbean cruises to either: Havana, Cuba, Puerto Plata, Dominican Republic, or Costa Maya, Mexico.
-All voyages would include a stop at The Beach Club at Bimini.
+In January 2019, Virgin released the first details of Scarlet Lady's itineraries with revisions from earlier plans.
+She was now scheduled to sail shorter itineraries, ranging from four to five nights round-trip from Miami to the Caribbean and visiting various ports including Havana, Puerto Plata, and Costa Maya, in addition to Bimini.

-In June 2019, in response to the United States' government ban on passengers from entering Cuba via passenger and recreational vessels, Virgin Voyages swapped out all visits to Havana with calls to Key West, Florida.
-It also added a fourth itinerary option to visit Cozumel, Mexico on five-night sailings, and added two seven-night holiday sailings to Puerto Plata and San Juan, Puerto Rico.
-All voyages will retain their visits to The Beach Club at Bimini.
-Scarlet Lady's deployment schedule was expected to continue through 2021.
+In June 2019, in response to the United States's government re-instituted ban on passengers from entering Cuba via passenger and recreational vessels, Virgin swapped out all visits to Havana with calls to Key West, Florida and also added a fourth itinerary option to visit Cozumel on five-night sailings, along with two seven-night holiday sailings to Puerto Plata and San Juan, Puerto Rico.